Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Proposed method

 \section{Proposed method}

-Our approach seeks to sequentially generate new synthetic samples and integrate them within the training process in a semi-supervised fashion.
-The proposed data augmentation is guided by a trained, fully-supervised, baseline model's performance.
-The generated samples are drawn from the same distribution as the least performing samples based on a fully supervised reference model's outputs.
-This can be especially beneficial when learning from limited labeled data and/or when collecting additional data is not an option.
+We propose a semi-supervised data augmentation approach that generates synthetic samples sequentially and integrates them into the training process.
+The approach is guided by a trained fully-supervised model to generate samples from the same distribution as the least performing samples.
+This can be useful in scenarios with limited labeled data or when collecting additional data is not feasible.

-By training a VAE to learn the latent representation of the baseline model's under-performing regions, we can adaptively provide the model with additional inputs that can bridge the performance gap across the different regions of the training feature space.
-Adopting a semi-supervised training framework increases the model's robustness and resistance to the noise that might be introduced at the data augmentation stage.